Experience the majesty of elephant herds within the rolling expanses of the Namibian Desert.

 There is no visa required to enter Namibia for periods up to 90 days for most Nationalities.
 Please check with your Namibian Embassy if unsure.
 For periods longer than 90 days, all visitors will need a visa, regardless of nationality.
 This needs to be obtained prior to departure from your nearest Namibian embassy.

-After breakfast on the last day you will pack up and head back to the town in Swakopmund on the skeleton coast where you will commence your onward travel plans.
+After a leisurely breakfast you will pack up and head back to the coast town on Swakopmund on the Skeleton Coast where you will commence your onward travel plans.

 On day 5 the group have a day to relax and explore the area surrounding base-camp.
 Hendrick will take those who are interested in a nature walk and will also tell the group about different survival skills and edible plants from the desert.
 In the evening, Hendrick the facilitator will give you a briefing on patrolling.
 You may take your day off to relax and take in the wildlife, go for a walk, or even play football at the project site.
 The choice is yours!